seyedsahil/101-Topics/README.md

 Written from a practical software architect’s perspective with emphasis on system design tradeoffs, operational realities, and production-scale thinking.

+# AIM
+To consolidate concepts in a structured way!!!

 # How do I prepare these notes?
 1. Referring to official documents
 2. YouTube videos